HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Pass Google’s Structured Data Testing Tool validation

-High-quality directories provide links from relevant, authoritative pages that Google and other search engines value.
-These links contribute to your domain authority and help improve rankings for relevant keywords.
+High-quality directories give links from relevant, authoritative pages that Google and other search engines value.
+These links add to your domain authority and help improve rankings for relevant keywords.

-Not all backlinks are created equal.
-When evaluating a directory’s link value:
+Not all backlinks are equal.
+When you judge a directory’s link value:

 • Check if links are dofollow (passing SEO value) or nofollow